couchbase/query/docs/n1ql-preview-model.md

 Non-First Normal Form, or N1NF.
 This model is a superset of the relational data model, which requires data normalization to First Normal Form (1NF) and advocates further normalization to Third Normal Form (3NF).
-We briefly summarize the relational model and its normalization principles, and then proceeed to the Couchbase N1NF model and its encoding in JSON documents.
+We summarize the relational model and its normalization principles, and then proceeed to the Couchbase N1NF model and its encoding in JSON documents.

 ### Relational model and normalization